YuenSC/graphql-playlist/README.md

 1. use parent in resolve function to get the current object type
 2. then find the assoicated object type and return in

+## GraphQL Tutorial #14 - GraphQL Lists

+1. new GraphQLList(ObjectType)
+2. Problem of non function fields in object type

+   1. Bidirectional Reference Error

+## GraphQL Tutorial #15 - More on Root Queries

+1. return a list of book/authors in root query

+## GraphQL Tutorial #16 - Connecting to mLab

+1. mLab is not here now, use Mongodb Atlas
+2. when enter the password, the # in password may cause escape charater. use encodeURIComponent to prevent this

+## GraphQL Tutorial #18 - Mutations

+1. create an object type called mutation
+2. save the data in mongodb but the save function
+3. return the res of save function to the resolve function

+## GraphQL Tutorial #20 - Updating the Resolve Functions

+1. return a list by find function
+2. findById function

+## GraphQL Tutorial #21 - GraphQL NonNull

+1. Non null field